NikitaBorovik/CollectionViewFramework/README.md

 ## Key Features

-- **SwiftUI Integration**: Seamlessly integrates UICollectionView into SwiftUI.
+- **SwiftUI Integration**: Integrates UICollectionView into SwiftUI.
 - **Customizable Layout**: Allows customizing item size, section insets, header and footer spaces, and more.
 - **Dynamic Data Binding**: Supports SwiftUI's data binding model to update the UI automatically based on your data source.
 - **Header and Footer Support**: Easily add custom headers and footers to your collection view sections.